Congestive Heart Failure

 Congestive Heart Failure: heart fails to pump the blood around the body, resulting in fluid overload (from increased back pressure)

-Short of breath, reduced exercise tolerance, leg swelling
+Progressive shortness of breath, reduced exercise tolerance and bilateral leg swelling

 Bi-basal coarse crackles